Checklist for international students taking freestanding courses

 If you are admitted with conditions

-To be admitted with a condition means that you did not meet the eligibility conditions when you applied, but that you still have the chance to be admitted if you become eligible before the course starts.
+To be admitted with a condition means that you did not meet the eligibility conditions when you registered, but that you still have the chance to be admitted if you become eligible before the course or program starts.

 Pay the Spring tuition fee installment